-The complainant was the victim of an assault.
-The accused was charged with assault, assault with a weapon and uttering death threats.
-The complainant stated that the accused had a "long criminal record (over 50 convictions) including armed robbery, robbery, theft, drugs, drug-dealing, arson and assault".
-The complainant alleged that the judge's sentence was too lenient in view of the accused's prior record.
-The complaint subcommittee recommended that the complaint be dismissed as it was of the view that there was no judicial misconduct evident.
-If errors in law were committed by the judge, and the OJC makes no such finding, such errors could be remedied on appeal and are, without evidence of judicial misconduct, outside the jurisdiction of the Ontario Judicial Council.
-The review panel agreed with the complaint subcommittee's recommendation that the complaint be dismissed.
+The members of the complaint subcommittee reviewed the complaint and reported it was of the opinion that the complainant was dissatisfied with the judge's decisions to award support to his 20 year old daughter and also disagreed with the quantum of support ordered and the possibility of the matter proceeding to trial on an uncontested basis.
+The complaint subcommittee recommended that the complaint be dismissed as it was of the view that there was no judicial misconduct evident in the exercise of the judge's discretion in making the orders that he made.
+If errors in law were committed by the judge (and the Judicial Council is making no such finding), such errors could be remedied on appeal and are, without evidence of judicial misconduct, outside the jurisdiction of the Ontario Judicial Council.
+The review panel agreed with the recommendation of the complaint subcommittee to dismiss the complaint.